eliasbenb/PlexAniBridge/docs/mappings/mappings-querying-language.md

 # Mappings Querying Language

-PlexAniBridge provides a Booru-like querying language for searching the mappings database and AniList API.
+AniBridge provides a Booru-like querying language for searching the mappings database and AniList API.
 You can use this language on the [Mappings Page](../web/screenshots.md#mappings) of the web interface or through the API at:

 ```
 /api/mappings?q=<query>